cactuzhead/Advanced-Progress-Bars/index.md

 ### Completed Color
 This color is what the progress bar will be when it has reached 100%.
-You can see in the image above, that the bottom completed progress bar is set to the default light blue-grey.
+You can see in the image above, that the bottom completed progress bar is using the default `Dark` option which is a light blue-grey color.

 ### Bar Background Color
 This is the color for the remaining portion of the progress bar.